bsdimp/venix/doc/ABI.md

 ### $F3 -- Abort

-Seems unused, but low.s lists it as 'abort' which trap.o translates to tsignal like emt.
+Executed in response to an abort(3) call. low.s lists this as such, and the abort(3) man page documents it as such.

 ### $F4 -- Floating Point